ravi312/storyEarthworm/identification.md

+Ravi Sinha
+Gnowledge Lab, HBCSE
+28 September 2020

+*This is working draft*

 ## Abstract

 Earthworms identification and mapping are important exercises to record and study the global distribution of different species by scientist and researchers.
 This is a short article which describes the importance of identifying earthworms and ways in which community members can play an active role in spreading awareness by participating peripherally in the scientific endeavor and making significant contribution to expand the knowledge base.